Linux Operating System definition

 What is Desktop Environment in Linux?

-Desktop environments are the collections of programs to provide the user with an interface.
+Desktop environments are collections of programs to provide the user with an interface.
 They allow the user to do common tasks on a graphical user interface.

 Multiple desktop environments can exist on a system, they can be installed and used over one.
 Most of the common desktop environments are as follows: